JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 ```
 ![Image]({{ site.globalurl }}/contents/img/tree3.jpg)

-We will demonstrate how to use pre-order traversal of this tree in stack.
+We will demonstrate how to use pre-order traversal of this tree in a stack.
-According to this source code, Fisrt, push the roor node A. In while state, pop A, visit A and push the right child node B and the left child node C. Note that because we use a stack, so we must push the right child nod first.
-Then in loop the while statement and pop B, visit B and push the right child node E and left child node D. Then loop the while statement, pop D, visit D and push H and G. Then loop, and pop G. G has no child nodes.
+According to this source code, Fisrt, push the root node A in the stack.
+In while statement, pop A, visit A and push the right child node C and the left child node B. Note that because we use a stack, so we must push the right child nod first.
+Then loop the while statement and pop B, visit B and push the right child node E and left child node D. Then loop the while statement, pop D, visit D and push H and G. Then loop, and pop G. G has no child nodes.
 So, pop H, visit H. H has no child nodes.
 So, loop, and pop E. E has no child nodes.
-So, loop, and pop C, visit C and push the right node F. Here is no left node.
-So, loop, and pop F, visit F and push I. F has no right node.
+So, loop, and pop C, visit C and push the right node F. Here is no left child node.
+So, loop, and pop F, visit F and push I. F has no right child node.
 So, loop and pop I, visit I. Now all nodes are visited.
 Compare the order with the pre-order traversal.
 It has the same order: A->B->D->G->H->E->C->F->I.

 Now we will see that in level-order traversal, the recusive function can be converted non-recusive function.
-Remember that the level-order traversal uses the queue.
+Remember that the level-order traversal uses the queue data structure.

 ```cpp
 void BinaryTree::LevelOrderTraverse(Node *pNode)